CR636/CR636/README.md

 ### Hi there 👋
- I’m currently learning php and java, javascript and databases.
+ I’m currently learning php and java, javascript and databases
- Fun fact: idk.
 <!--
 **CR636/CR636** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.